 Industry and public engagement: In applied fields like the Internet of Things, it is particularly important to share research findings with broad technical and non-technical communities.
 We place emphasis on making code, data, and experimental how-to guides widely available for a wider scientific community, and on developing long-term industry collaborations.
 We are particularly excited about developing opportunities for seamless transfer of research to industry-wide deployments, such as contributing edge computing-related developments to the EdgeX Foundry open source project.
 Prof. Gorlatova has also previously advised IoT startups in the fitness and wellness space.

 - Aug.
 2018: Women in Tech Show podcast: Edge Computing with Maria Gorlatova.

 - Dec.
 2017: Embedded.fm podcast: When Toasters Attack.

 - Nov.
 2017: Fog Support for Autonomous Driving use case description whitepaper, developed in collaboration with Intel, CISCO, Microsoft, RTI, and Hitachi representatives.

-My M.Sc. research and key elements of my industry research focused on security and privacy in wireless and mobile networks.
+Prof. Gorlatova’s M.Sc. and industry research focused on security and privacy in wireless and mobile networks.
 [All publications]